 Evaluation and Notification

 SAP will be reviewed annually at the end of the spring semester for all students who have applied for summer federal financial aid or have completed the upcoming academic year’s Free Application for Federal Student Aid (FAFSA) and who are eligible to enroll in future semesters.
-In addition, students must be fully graded for each of their prior semesters of enrollment at UofL.
-Students who become eligible to enroll or apply after the annual SAP process is run for the award year will have their SAP eligibility evaluated prior to their federal aid eligibility being determined.
+In addition, students must be fully graded (no blank grades) for each of their prior semesters of enrollment at UofL.
+Students who become eligible to enroll, apply or become fully graded after the first annual SAP process is run for the award year will have their SAP eligibility evaluated prior to their federal aid eligibility being determined.
+For students who exceed their maximum time frame established as of the end of the summer or fall term, his/her SAP will be re-evaluated at the end of the respective term.
 In order to be eligible for federal and state need-based grant financial aid, students are required to meet certain SAP standards, regardless of whether or not financial aid was received in prior semesters.
-If it is determined that a student does not meet SAP standards, he or she will be ineligible for any federal aid and need-based state grant financial aid programs.
+If it is determined that a student does not meet SAP standards, he or she will be ineligible for any federal and state need-based financial aid programs.
 Any federal financial aid offered for the summer term prior to SAP being evaluated will be canceled if it is determined the student does not meet SAP standards.

 If it is determined a student is not meeting SAP standards, he or she will be notified electronically.
 The notification will include an explanation of the SAP standards evaluated and the specific standards not met by the student.

 Students who lose eligibility for federal and state need-based programs due to not meeting SAP requirements may:

 - earn the necessary GPA or semester hours to meet the minimum requirements while not receiving federal and state need-based financial aid and regain eligibility the following SAP year review, or